Supplemental Nutrition Assistance Employment and Training

 The Family Assistance Administration (FAA), responsible for determining Nutrition Assistance eligibility, refers all non-exempt Nutrition Assistance recipients to SNA E&T.

-Exempt members include disabled persons, minor children, persons age 60 and over and some persons with a child under age six.
+Exempt members include persons with disabilities, minor children, persons age 60 and over and some persons with a child under age six.

 SNA E&T notifies non-exempt recipients by mail of their responsibility to attend an initial appointment.
 The notification contains information regarding rescheduling options if the appointment cannot be kept.
 It is very important to keep all appointments.
 Failure to keep an appointment without good cause subjects the recipient, and in some cases their entire household, to disqualification.